pymc-devs/pymc-examples/examples/case_studies/CFA_SEM.myst.md

 plt.show();
 ```

+It's worth highlighting here the cohort on the top left of the `SUP_P` graph which have low parental support scores, seem to have less severe `SE_SOCIAL` scores.
+This combination seems to result in fairly standard `LS` scores suggesting some kind of moderated relationship.

++++

 ## Bayesian Structural Equation Models

 We've now seen how measurement models help us understand the relationships between disparate indicator variables in a kind of crude way.
-We have postulated a system of latent factors and derive the correlations between these factors to help us understand the strength of relationships between the broader constructs of interest.
-But this is kind a special case of a structural equation models.
+We have postulated a system of latent factors and derived the correlations between these factors to help us understand the strength of relationships between the broader constructs of interest.
+This is kind a special case of a structural equation models.
 In the SEM tradition we're interested in figuring out aspects of the structural relations between variables that means want to posit dependence and independence relationship to interrogate our beliefs about influence flows through the system.
 For our data set we can postulate the following chain of dependencies

 ![Candidate Structural Model](structural_model_sem.png)

 This model introduces the specific claims of dependence and the question then becomes how to model these patterns?
 In the next section we'll build on the structures of the basic measurement model to articulate these chain of dependence as functional equations of the "root" constructs.
 This allows to evaluate the same questions of model adequacy as before, but additionally we can now phrase questions about direct and indirect relationships between the latent constructs.
-In particular, since our focus is on what drives life-satisfaction, we can ask about the mediated effects of parental support.
+In particular, since our focus is on what drives life-satisfaction, we can ask about the mediated effects of parental and peer support.

 ### Model Complexity and Bayesian Sensitivity Analysis

 These models are already complicated and now we're adding a bunch of new parameters and structure to the model.
 Each of the parameters is equipped with a prior that shapes the implications of the model specification.
-This is hugely expressive framework where we can encode a huge variety of dependencies and correlations With this freedom to structure of inferential model we need to be careful to assess the robustness of our inferences.
-As such we will here perform a quick sensitivity analysis to show how the central implications of this model vary under prior settings.
+This is a hugely expressive framework where we can encode a large variety of dependencies and correlations.
+With this freedom to structure our inferential model we need to be careful to assess the robustness of our inferences.
+As such we will here perform a quick sensitivity analysis to show how the central implications of this model vary under differing prior settings.

 ```{code-cell} ipython3